artenax/tor/README.md

 Please note: Tor is blocked in some countries, and you must use bridges.
 Only obfs4 bridges work on XP, but I don't provide obfs4proxy.exe yet.
 XP build will not work on other Windows.
 Please report XP bugs in my Issues.

+To use a Tor proxy, specify in your browser or other application:
+Proxy: socks5 127.0.0.1, port 9050, DNS through proxy.